grscheller/scheller-linux-archive/notes/gnome3Conf.md

 * click titlebar: raise window
 * middle-click titlebar: drop window below all other windows
 * double-click titlebar: toggle maximize window

-## Paradigms

-* No desktop icons
-* Desktop acts as a window manager
-* The Dash acts like a program manager
-  * right-click to
-    * select among running instances
-    * launch new window
-    * maybe also launch new instance
-  * shared menu top of screen - shows application for window with focus
-  * no longer possible to configure to "launch new instance"
-    * as of 3.38.4
-    * making work like MacOS is a misfeature

 ## Gnome-Terminal